Creative Ways To Engage Students Using Games, Art and Technology

 Use Art

-Art in ELA shows that visual and verbal literacy work together.
-Activities like drawing vocabulary associations, creating one-pagers, or sketch notes make students synthesize ideas instead of passively consuming them.
-Picture books, booksnaps and image based prompts help students analyze texts, reflect and build background knowledge visually.
-These strategies don’t simplify learning they give multiple entry points, letting visual and kinesthetic learners engage deeply with literature through their strengths.
+Visual learning is very powerful especially in case of childrens.
+Whenever I introduce difficult vocabulary to student and then ask them to draw the word instead of just writing it.
+This technique, known as sketch noting, anchors the meaning in their minds is far more effective than passive reading.
+Picture books, booksnaps and image are based prompts that help students to analyze texts, reflect and build background knowledge by watching.
+These strategies do not simplify learning instead they give multiple entry points, letting visual and kinesthetic learners engage deeply with literature through their strengths.

 Give Ownership / Let There Be a Choice